Joe Manganiello's Net Worth: His Car Collection, Endorsements And More

 In a statement given to Page Six, they expressed their challenging choice to divorce and emphasised their deep love and care for each other.
 The statement said, “We have made the difficult decision to divorce.
 As two people that love and care for one another very much, we politely ask for respect for our privacy at this time as we navigate this new phase of our lives.”

-According to People magazine, the couple initially crossed paths at the White House Correspondents’ Association dinner in 2014, where Vergara’s Modern Family co-star Jesse Tyler Ferguson played a pivotal role in introducing the couple.
-It’s worth noting that the actress was engaged during that period and when the news of Vergara’s breakup surfaced, Manganiello approached Ferguson to request her phone number.
+According to People magazine, the couple initially crossed paths at the White House Correspondents’ Association dinner in 2014, where Vergara’s Modern Family co-star Jesse Tyler Ferguson played a pivotal role in introducing them to each other.
+It’s worth noting that the actress was engaged during that period and when the news of Vergara’s breakup surfaced, Manganiello approached Ferguson to ask for her phone number.

 In 2015, Vergara and Manganiello exchanged wedding vows in Palm Beach, Florida.
 It was reported that Manganiello popped the question to Vergara during their Christmas getaway at the St. Regis Hotel in Princeville, Hawaii.